 The measured modulation signals for the BS noise and GW signal as a function of the initial phase in the DFI combination signal are shown in Fig. \ref{fig:37}.
 The BS noises are effectively canceled, while preserving some GW signals.
 This also agrees with the simulated result in the left panel of Fig. \ref{fig:19}, within the margin of error.

 Fig. \ref{fig:37} shows the experimental result demonstrating the dependence of the GW signals and BS noises in the DFI combination signal on the coefficient ratio is shown, along with the error regions.
+The shaded error regions represent 1$\sigma$ fitting uncertainties obtained from sine-wave fits to the data, incorporating counting-statistic uncertainties from neutron detection, as shown in Figs. \ref{fig:29}–\ref{fig:32} and \ref{App}.
 This result shows that BS noises are canceled at the correct coefficient ratio within the margin of error, while preserving the GW signal.

 Fig. \ref{fig:38} shows the dependence of the BS noise and GW signal in the DFI combination signal on the coefficient ratio is shown, along with the error regions.
+The definition of shaded error bands in Fig. \ref{fig:38} is the same as that in Fig. \ref{fig:37}.
 The figure shows that the coefficient ratio that cancels out the BS noise matches the predicted value ($c_14/c_23 \sim -4.31$) from the simulation within the margin of error.
 Importantly, despite the errors, the GW signal is unequivocally preserved at this correct coefficient ratio.